- The threat

 - OPM caterpillars are most likely to be found in oak trees

 OPM caterpillars can threaten the health of oak trees because they feed on the leaves.
 Large populations can strip whole oak trees bare of leaves, leaving them vulnerable to attack by other pests and diseases, and less able to withstand adverse environmental events such as drought and flood.

 The caterpillars have thousands of tiny hairs which contain an urticating, or irritating, substance called thaumetopoein, from which the species derives part of its scientific name.
 Contact with the hairs can cause itching skin rashes and, less commonly, sore throats, breathing difficulties and eye problems.
 This can happen if people or animals touch the caterpillars or their nests, or if the hairs are blown into contact by the wind.
 The caterpillars can also shed the hairs as a defence mechanism.

-let animals touch or approach nests or caterpillars; and
+let animals touch or approach nests or caterpillars

 train or restrain pets from touching or approaching them;

-call NHS111 or see a GP if you think you or someone you care for has had a serious allergic reaction;
+call NHS111 or see a doctor if you think you or someone you care for has had a serious allergic reaction

-call in a pest control expert to remove infestations in your own trees; and
+call in a pest control expert to remove infestations in your own trees

 Further health advice is available from the NHS Choices website.